 When computing S(v), we take note which of the incoming edges are maximizing edges.
 After arriving at v{\bullet} , we trace back a maximizing path to v{\circ} .
 If at some vertex we have to make a choice between several maximizing edges, we remember this branching point on a stack and first follow one choice.
 Later we use backtracking to come back and systematically explore the other choice(s).
 Thus, we can systematically enumerate all maximizing paths and hence construct all optimal alignments.
+(In a cost context, we only consider minimizing edges and trace back a minimizing path.)
 This procedure is entirely similar to the one described in Section 3.6.
 It takes O(|A|) time to reconstruct an alignment A.

-5.5 Alignment Types: Global, Free End Gaps, Local
+4.5 Alignment Types: Global, Free End Gaps, Local

-A remarkable feature of our graph-based formulation of the global alignment problem is that we can now consider different variations of the alignment problem without changing Algorithm 5.16.
+A remarkable feature of our graph-based formulation of the global alignment problem is that we can now consider different variations of the alignment problem without changing Algorithm 4.14.
 In this sense, it is a Universal Alignment Algorithm.
 We do change the structure of the graph, though!
 For each variation, four things should be specified:

-- 1. the structure of the alignment graph G = G(x, y), - 2. the interpretation of the vertex values S(v), - 3. an argument of proof that the given interpretation is correct with respect to the graph structure and the Universal Alignment Algorithm 5.16, and - 4. an explicit representation of Equation (5.1), accounting for the graph structure.
+- 1. the structure of the alignment graph G = G(x, y), - 2. the interpretation of the vertex values S(v), - 3. an argument of proof that the given interpretation is correct with respect to the graph structure and the Universal Alignment Algorithm 4.14, and - 4. an explicit representation of Equation (4.1), accounting for the graph structure.

 Global alignment.
 Global alignment is what we have discussed so far: Both sequences must be aligned from start to end.
 Often, the gap score is the same for all characters, say $-\gamma$ with gap cost $\gamma > 0$.
-We can write the universal algorithm explicitly for global alignment, and it is a good exercise to do it: Vertex (0,0) has only one incoming edge from v_0 , and vertices (i,0) and (0,j) for $i,j \geq 1$ have one incoming edge from (i-1,0) and (0,j-1), respectively.
-Vertices (i,j) for $i \geq 1$ and $j \geq 1$ have three incoming edges.
-Therefore we obtain the algorithm shown in Table 5.1, known as the global alignment algorithm or Needleman-Wunsch algorithm (Needleman and Wunsch, 1970).
-It is important to understand that for our definition of G(x,y), the recurrence in Table 5.1 is exactly equivalent to Equation (5.1) in the Universal Alignment Algorithm (see 5.16).
+We can write the universal algorithm explicitly for global alignment, and it is a good exercise to do it: Vertex (0,0) has only one incoming edge from v{\circ} , and vertices (i,0) and (0,j) for $i,j \ge 1$ have one incoming edge from (i-1,0) and (0,j-1), respectively.
+Vertices (i,j) for $i \ge 1$ and $j \ge 1$ have three incoming edges.
+Therefore we obtain the algorithm shown in Equation (4.2), known as the global alignment algorithm or Needleman-Wunsch algorithm (Needleman and Wunsch, 1970).
+It is important to understand that for our definition of G(x, y), the recurrence in Equation (4.2) is exactly equivalent to Equation (4.1) in the Universal Alignment Algorithm (see 4.14).
 Also note that it is essentially the same algorithm as the one in Theorem 3.5.